ytiurin/component/README.md

 // Declare your component
 function MyComponent()
 {
-  // `this` will become a public interface const component = new Component(this,'<p>My basic component</p>');
+  // `this` is now a public interface const component = new Component(this,'<p>My basic component</p>');

   // Observe component model